makerdao/mkr-mcd-spec/kmcd-driver.md

 ### Exception Handling

 Whenever an exception occurs the state must be rolled back.
-During the regular execution of a step this implies popping the `call-stack` and rolling back `frame-events`.
+During the regular execution of a step this implies popping the `mcd-call-stack` and rolling back `frame-events`.

 ```k
     syntax Event ::= Exception ( Address , MCDStep ) [klabel(LogException), symbol]